WRITING

 ‘The proof is in the paint, as opposed to in the accompanying essay or press release.’ www.thewhitereview.org/art/amy-sillman (Bradley, P.K, 2014)

 Sillman has been ‘getting away with’ being a painter through drawing (with paint) in a climate where there is little support for painters.
-But at this stage of her career, the work is so refined, it transcends fashion and she has carved out her own niche.
-She is aware of art history, and the place of her work in it, as well as the need to challenge and draw out the ugly - not to repeat or rebel against what’s gone on in the past, but to acknowledge it, without throwing it all away.
-She still relies on the basics - paint itself, colour, shape, composition, scale, skill, effort, and wants the audience to engage, often on a humourous level (she is also a cartoonist and stand-up comic).
+At this stage of her career, the work is so refined, it transcends fashion, she has carved out her own niche, is aware of art history and her work’s place in it, as well as the need to challenge and draw out the ugly.
+Not to repeat, or rebel against the past, but to acknowledge it, without throwing it all away.
+She still relies on paint itself, colour, shape, composition, scale, skill, effort, and wants the audience to engage, often on a humorous level (she is a cartoonist and stand-up comic).
 She doesn’t take ‘the cheap shot’.
-I think this is a good way forward, to fuse the past with now, keeping that which works, and re-working ideas, without removing all aesthetic considerations.
-This is an approach that enriches, includes and uplifts everyone – those things that art always was, and should continue to be.
+This is a good way to move forward, fusing the past with the now, keeping what works, re-working what doesn’t, without removing all aesthetic considerations.
+It is an approach that enriches, includes and uplifts everyone – something that art has always done, and should be able to continue to do.

-It is vitally important to ensure that the quality and purpose of art, for beauty or not, remains steadfastly championed by all those in the arts.
-There is undoubtedly a place for anti-aesthetics, the ugly and the difficult, provided it is rooted in integrity and rejects weakness of skill, or laziness of mind, in favour of balance and rigour.
+It is vitally important to ensure the quality and purpose of art, for beauty or not, remains steadfastly championed by all those in the arts.
+There is undoubtedly a place for anti-aesthetics, the ugly and difficult, provided it’s rooted in integrity and rejects weak skill, or a laziness of mind, in favour of effort and rigour.
 For me, beauty wins, as its the one sure way to bring people to the table.
-Once they are there, you’ve opened a space for all kinds of dialogue.
+Once they’re there, you open a space for all kinds of dialogue.
 This is the true purpose of art.